 The Tellus Science Museum has an impressive collection of minerals, fossils, and early machines.
 Formerly the home of evangelist Samuel Porter Jones, Rose Lawn Museum tells of his life and ministry.

 You can also catch a performance at the Grand Theatre.
-LakePoint Sporting Community in nearby Emerson is a massive sport and entertainment complex with restaurants, hotels, and activities.
+LakePoint Sporting Community in nearby Emerson is a massive sports and entertainment complex with restaurants, hotels, and activities.

 Cartersville has both chain restaurants and local offerings.
 Table 20 offers fresh cuisine with international influences.
 Appalachian Grill is known for its pecan-crusted chicken and grilled steaks.